vopolov/captcha/README.md

 Docker image can be built with: "docker build -t captcha-docker ."\
 Docker build requires weights.pt file to be included in the project's root directory.
 This file must contain weights for trained CaptchaFixedModel.\
 After building container can be run with: "docker run -v DATA_DIR:/captcha/test captcha-docker test --device cpu" on cpu or\
-"nvidia-docker run -v DATA_DIR:/captcha/test captcha-docker test --device cuda" if you have the nvidia-docker extension installed.\
+"nvidia-docker run -v DATA_DIR:/captcha/test captcha-docker test --device cuda" on gpu if you have the nvidia-docker extension installed.\
 DATA_DIR is full path to the test directory.